 Mello Roos Tax In Anaverde

-Many potential buyers and homeowners have questions concerning the current Mello Roos tax in Anaverde.
+Many potential buyers and homeowners have questions concerning the current Mello Roos tax in the Anaverde community of West Palmdale.
 What is the purpose of the tax?
 How is the tax calculated?
 Is this tax indefinite?
 The below guide will hopefully shed some light on the answers to those questions and others.

 What is a Mello Roos Tax?